-Peter has recently published a new book called ‘Disunited Nations: The Scramble for Power in an Ungoverned World’ but before I read this I would like to familiarise myself with the conditions that led to America becoming a dominant force by reading this book and The Absent Superpower, his second book.
+Peter has recently published a new book called ‘Disunited Nations: The Scramble for Power in an Ungoverned World’ but before I read this I would like to familiarise myself with the conditions that led to America becoming a dominant force by reading this book and it’s sequel, The Absent Superpower.

 A fantastic first four chapters have illuminated my understanding of the perfect storm of conditions that allowed America to succeed as a dominant world power.
 Naturally-effective borders seperating America from Canada and Mexico, a perfectly-suited location for deepwater (ocean) navigation, the world’s longest navigable river (Mississippi) providing efficient transport, barrier islands allowing enormous port construction potential and the world’s largest piece of arable land (the Midwest) all combined to enable the rise a global superpower.